Get instant loan offer suitable to your profile !

 A student applying for a second education loan will fall under either of the following two categories -

-For example, a student who was eligible to take an education loan of INR 30 Lakh took 20 lakhs for his first education loan and has repaid INR 15 Lakh.
+For example, a student who was eligible to take an education loan of INR 30 Lakh took INR 20 Lakh for his first education loan and has repaid INR 15 Lakh.
 This means that his outstanding loan amount for the first education loan is INR 5 Lakh.
 So, he would now be eligible to take a second education loan of INR 25 Lakh (INR 30 Lakh - INR 5 Lakh).
-This can however vary from bank to bank.
+This can, however, vary from bank to bank.

-What if the bank from where you had taken your first education loan is unwilling to sanction a second education loan?
-Well, don’t worry and approach another bank.
+What if the bank from which you had taken your first education loan is unwilling to sanction a second education loan?
+Well, don’t worry, and approach another bank.
 For such a scenario, there are two options -

 Aspect | First Education Loan | Second Education Loan (Refinancing of Education Loan) |